 You: "You gave me the gun.
 You ordered me to pull the trigger."

-Shortly saying, this trope refers to any kind of situation where the only option you are given to advance the plot is doing something that results in the game's NPCs hating your character's guts, or otherwise being upset at them.
+Put simply, this trope refers to any kind of situation where the only option you are given to advance the plot is doing something that results in the game's NPCs hating your character's guts.

 There are games where you are given a wide variety of choices to make, and there are games where you are being led through a linear, strictly defined path.
 But even in the latter case, even as you are being railroaded into making specific choices and completing specific objectives, you are usually still given some limited level of freedom in approaching the obstacles and events set before you.